A Drug Against War

 "A Drug Against War" is a song by industrial rock band KMFDM, taken from their 1993 album Angst.
 It was released as a single prior to the album.
-A music video, featuring animated depictions of the band's previous album covers and singles, was made for the single, and was subsequently shown on the MTV cartoon Beavis and Butt-head on 11 July 1994.
+A music video was made for the single, featuring repetitive scenes in a comic book format, including animated depictions of the band's previous album covers and singles, and was subsequently shown on the MTV cartoon Beavis and Butt-head on 11 July 1994.
 It was re-released as a 7" in 2009.
 On 16 December 2010 it was made available as a downloadable song for the game Rock Band.
 In late 2011, the band released a new version of the song called "A Drug Against Wall Street", with lyrics in support of the Occupy Wall Street movement, and made it available for free download from their site.